Free Online Resources

 Toolkit on Positive Discipline from Save the Children

 Physical and humiliating punishments are recognized by the UN Study on Violence against Children as the most common form of violence affecting children the world over.
 Physical and humiliating punishment can be replaced by techniques of positive discipline.
-The Toolkit on Positive Discipline (designed primarily for South and Central Asia, but has great relevance to all countries) equips anyone who is involved with children – professionals, parents, teachers and care-givers – with precise tools and concrete activities to raise disciplined children without using physical and humiliating punishments.
+The Toolkit on Positive Discipline (designed primarily for South and Central Asia, but has great relevance to all countries) equips anyone who is involved with children – professionals, parents, teachers, and care-givers – with precise tools and concrete activities to raise disciplined children without using physical and humiliating punishments.

 Toolkit on Positive Discipline